henrii1/wind-turbine-power-curve-modelling/README.md

 data is proprietary hence isn't published in this work.

-A novel filteration technique was introduced in this work based on quantiles set on a normal distribution of data we utilize a novel quantile filtering algorithm, a Radial Basis Function and Multi-layer Perceptron Neural network Quantile filtering is based on quantiles set on a normal distribution of data that specifies the location of dataset regarded as clean and the region of dataset regarded as outliers. we also propose an automatic method of fault detection based on the conversion the distance between points in the 2 dimension space into a confidence interval of a clean data......when paper is published, i will make the link available. for the conditions implemented in this work
+A novel filteration technique was introduced in this work based on quantiles set on a normal distribution of data

+we utilize a novel quantile filtering algorithm, a Radial Basis Function and Multi-layer Perceptron Neural network

+Quantile filtering is based on quantiles set on a normal distribution of data that specifies the location of dataset regarded as clean and the region of dataset regarded as outliers.

+we also propose an automatic method of fault detection based on the conversion the distance between points in the 2 dimension space into a confidence interval of a clean data.

+for the conditions implemented in this work

         @ONLINE{